FridaWikell/hangman-game/README.md

 | -------------------- | ---------------- | ----------------- | -------------- | --------------------- |
 | Home page button | Home page button direct the user to the home page | Push Home page button | Pushing Home Page Button sends the user to the home page | Pass |
 | Responsivness | The page changes so the content fit at the smallest to the largest screens without scrolling | In DevTools, select the smallest device and make it larger step by step | The page was responsive and changed depending on screen size | Pass |

+### Bugs

+During the testing several bugs has been discovered.
+No bugs were left unfixed.

+When a HTML validation was made, an error was generated.
+The error was "Element div not allowed as child of element label".
+The bug was solved by moving the div out from the label, making the div and label siblings.

+After a validation at JSHint, three unused variables were found.
+Two of them were removed since they weren't used.
+The last one was kept since it was used but embedded in a innerHTML where JSHint didn't discovered the function.

+When the [contrast grid](#contrast-grid) was made, a AA value (6.4) was at the website.
+To increase the accessibility, the color was replaced with another one which gave an AAA value.

 ## Technologies Used